About The GREEN Program

 By using the world as our classroom, and aligning with the U.N.
 Sustainable Development Goals (SDGs), our program model expertly balances sustainability-focused course work, exclusive industry exposure, and bucket-list adventures in just 10 days.

-We specialize in providing exclusive access to leading industry facilities, from Iceland’s largest Geothermal Facility to Fukushima’s Nuclear Power Plants.
+We specialize in providing exclusive access to leading industry facilities, and learning opportunities with local sustainability experts.
 We challenge our cohorts to solve real-world sustainability challenges in the form of innovative business solutions.

 Beyond our program experience, we are one of the first program providers to offer leadership development and resume-boosting opportunities after students return home.
 In fact, 95% of TGP alumni stay engaged in sustainability efforts and have gone on to work for forward-thinking companies such as NASA, Tesla, National Geographic, United Nations, the Environmental Defense Fund, NREL, and more.